Table of Contents

 You should expect a similar plan in terms of the number of appointments, tests, and frequency of scans so talk to your pregnancy care team about it if you have any concerns.

-Remember you are your babies advocate and you need to ensure you are getting the best possible care for you and your babies.
+Remember you are your babies advocate and you need to ensure you are getting the best possible care for yourself and your babies.

 Looking after you + two